KosSinus8246/stage_TQG_2025/README.md

 The version 2 is the actual version of TQG solve (@uthor : Dimitri Moreau).
-This is a python version of the 2 Fotran77 codes that are also in the repository (@uthor : Xavier Carton) The f90 version is coded by analogy to TQG solve python (@uthor : Dimitri Moreau)
+The f90 version is coded by analogy to TQG solve python (@uthor : Dimitri Moreau) (need to be debuged for the moment)

 The bis in the name means that the script solves QG and TQG cases.

-Important : to compile the f77 files ifort is deprecated, we need to use ifx
+Important : to compile the f90 files ifort is deprecated, we need to use ifx
 DO NOT use the optimisation at order 2 and force the order 0 or 1.

-1) Compile
-ifx -O0 myfortran_file.f -o my_program
-2) Run
-./vpjt > output.txt

 To compile the f90 files

-1) ifx program.f90 -o program -qmkl
+1) ifx -O0 -qmkl program.f90 -o program
-2) ./ program
+2) ./program